 What are Outplacement Services?

-Outplacement services, also known as career transition services, are coaching programs that help separated employees land their next position faster.
-These services are paid for by the employer, providing free career services to the exiting employee.
+Outplacement is offered to employees affected by involuntary separations to help them move on successfully and to protect your employer brand.
+Outplacement services, also known as career transition services, are coaching programs to help separated employees land their next position faster or even start a business.
+Employers pay for these services, so they are free career transition services to the exiting employee.

-Exceptional outplacement services place a strong emphasis on personal branding and coaching.
+Exceptional outplacement services place a strong emphasis on personal branding.
 Career coaches who are experts in job searches guide the individual to create strong branding strategy to market themselves online.
-They help former employees optimize their efforts by aligning them with the technology and processes employed by today’s hiring managers.
-Today, the services extend well beyond resume writing and access to job boards.
-A coach has a critical role in helping people transition successfully.
+They help former employees optimize their efforts by explaining the systematic and technology-driven processes hiring managers use today.
+Employers rely on social media and artificial intelligence to find candidates, so job seekers have to understand how to be “seen” in such an environment.

 What are Outplacement Services for HR & Your Organization?